CostiCatargiu/Yolov12_WeaponDetection/Readme.md

 > cd Yolov12_WeaponDetection
 > pip install -r requirements.txt
 > ```
+>
+> ⚠️ **Pin your Ultralytics version.** Steps 3 and 4 patch `ultralytics/utils/loss.py`, `ultralytics/nn/modules/`, and `ultralytics/nn/tasks.py`.
+Upstream refactors these files regularly, so the instructions are only valid for the version used in the paper — see the hardware/software table above.

 <details open>
 <summary><b>⬇️ Step 1 — Download the datasets from Roboflow</b></summary>